 I look forward to working with you.

-University of Houston - Central - BS, Psychology
+Undergraduate Degree: University of Houston - Central - Bachelor of Science, Psychology

 SAT Composite: 1190